DEV-learn-co-students/careers-job-search-mindset-flatiron-labs/README.md

 There are three simple ways to maintain a positive attitude during the job search process.

-* **Visualize acing the technical interviews and getting the job.** What would this feel like?
-Can you imagine how confident and knowledgeable you are in these technical interviews?
+* **Visualize acing the interviews and getting the job.** What would this feel like?
+Can you imagine how confident and knowledgeable you are in these interviews?
 What the mind conjures up are where actions follow.

 * **Team up with a fellow learner.** Other students going through the online curriculum are going through the same job search process and need help with keeping a good mindset.
 What better way to help each other than by holding one another accountable for weekly (or even daily progress) and talking through challenges!